gyrospectre/securitybot/README.md

 Ew.
 Ewww.
 Keeping SQL for the time being but this will go soon.
 Please, please do not deploy this to prod as is.
 It uses the root user, and has a stupid password.
 Not spending time hardening this, as again, it will go soon.

+### AWS SimpleDB
+A much better alternative to MySQL is AWS SDB, which is now supported.
+The provider acts as a SQL -> KV interpreter, so allows seamless switching between the database providers as needed.

 ### Slack
 You'll need a token to be able to integrate with Slack.
 The best thing to do would be to [create a new Slack app][bot-user] and use that token for Securitybot.
 You'll need a "Classic App" for the time